 Shevchenko joined American Ballet Theatre's Studio Company in August 2006 where she performed classical and contemporary pieces including the pas de deux from August Bournonville's Flower Festival at Genzano, Lilac Garden and Continuo by Anthony Tudor, and Eyes that Gently Touch by Kirk Peterson, along with other pieces.
 She joined American Ballet Theatre as an apprentice in December 2007 and the corps de ballet in June 2008.
 She became a Soloist in August 2014.

-Her repertoire with the Company includes Polyhymnia in Apollo, a Shade in La Bayadère, a role in Birthday Offering, Milkmaid in The Bright Stream, the Fairy Summer in Frederick Ashton's Cinderella, Lead Mazurka/Czardas in Coppélia, a flower girl in Don Quixote, Lead Can-Can Dancer in Gaîté Parisienne, Nanine in Lady of the Camellias, one of the Nutcracker's Sisters in Alexei Ratmansky's The Nutcracker, Fairy of Joy in The Sleeping Beauty, the pas de trois and the Italian Princess in Swan Lake, Ceres in Sylvia and roles in Company B, Duets, Piano Concerto #1, Seven Sonatas and Thirteen Diversions.
+Her repertoire with the Company includes Polyhymnia in Apollo, a Shade in La Bayadère, a role in Birthday Offering, Milkmaid in The Bright Stream, the Fairy Summer in Frederick Ashton's Cinderella, Lead Mazurka/Czardas in Coppélia, a flower girl in Don Quixote, Lead Can-Can Dancer in Gaîté Parisienne, Nanine in Lady of the Camellias, one of the Nutcracker's Sisters in Alexei Ratmansky's The Nutcracker, Fairy of Joy in The Sleeping Beauty, the pas de trois and the Italian Princess in Swan Lake, Ceres in Sylvia and roles in Bach Partita, Company B, Duets, Piano Concerto #1, Seven Sonatas and Thirteen Diversions.
 She created roles in Everything Doesn't Happen at Once and Private Light.

 Ms. Shevchenko's performances with American Ballet Theatre are sponsored by Theresa Khawly.